Progression Requirements (regulations 3-9 of the College of Engineering Official Regulations) are outlined below.

 |

-Students who do not meet progression GPAs but meet all other progression requirements will be considered for progression in degree program (major).
-The consideration process includes review of written statement, rigor of completed courses, and grade trends.
+Students who do not meet progression GPAs but have at least a 2.500 Core GPA and meet all other progression requirements will be considered for progression in the selected degree program (major).
+The consideration process includes review of written statement(s), rigor of completed courses, and grade trends.

 5. Extension for First Year Progression Requirements

-- Students who do not meet the requirements in Regulation 3 may apply for a one semester extension but not beyond their fourth semester.
-Students granted extensions will be considered for non-automatic progression in degree program (major).
-The consideration process includes review of written statement, rigor of completed courses, and grade trends.
-Extensions will be evaluated only in cases where it is mathematically possible during the one semester extension to meet progression GPAs for intended program.
+Students who do not meet the requirements in Regulation 3 or Regulation 4 may be considered for a one semester extension but not beyond their fourth semester.
+Students granted this type of extension will be considered for progression in the selected degree program (major).
+The consideration process includes review of written statement(s), rigor of completed courses, and grade trends.
+Extensions will be evaluated only in cases where it is reasonable during the one semester extension to meet progression GPAs for an engineering program.

-When the number of non-automatic considerations and/or applications for admission to a degree program (major) exceed the capacity of that program, progression and admission will be limited to capacity.
-Selection of students under consideration or admission to a program operating at capacity will be based on written statement, rigor of completed courses, and grade trends.
+When the number of applications for progression consideration for a degree program (major) exceeds the capacity of that program, progression will be limited to capacity.
+Selection of students under consideration for a program operating at capacity will be based on written statement(s), rigor of completed courses, and grade trends.

-Students are required to submit to the Dean’s office an application for progression for a degree program (major) or an application for an extension by the deadline.
-Deadlines will be posted on the College of Engineering website at http://progression.engr.wisc.edu and emailed to students in the College of Engineering.
+Students must submit their request for progression for a degree program (major) or an extension to the Dean’s office by the deadline.
+Deadlines will be posted on the College of Engineering website at https://intranet.engineering.wisc.edu/undergraduate-students/progression/ and emailed to students in the College of Engineering.